-Modified biopolymers
+Modified Biopolymers

 By means of chemical modification, we specifically customize biopolymers such as gelatine, chitosan or inulin to suit different requirements depending on the area of application.
 By introducing a wide range of chemical groups, we can thus modify, for example, the viscosity, solubility or charge of the biopolymer in a targeted manner, enabling processes to be tailored more sustainably and efficiently.

-Application-specific modification of biopolymers
+Application-specific modification of biopolymers for coatings, encapsulation and 3D printing

 By introducing crosslinkable or hydrophobic groups we create more stable and insoluble systems, for example for drug delivery applications (encapsulation of active ingredients with modified inulin) or for functional coatings (water-repellent layers on textiles with modified chitosan).